turingschool/lesson_plans/ruby_03-professional_rails_applications/sending_email_sendgrid.md

 end
 ```

-Next we'll make the views that will determine the body of the email that is send.
+Next we'll make the views that will determine the body of the email that is sent.

 In app/views/friend_notifier create two files, inform.html.erb and inform.text.erb